lyesbouchoucha/svm-evolution/README.md

 ![Training cost and sparsity](figures/06_complexity.png)

 The perceptron and the SGD soft margin are linear in the sample size.
-SMO is clearly superlinear: the Gram matrix alone is `n × n`.
-The hard margin QP looks flat, and that is not an accident — solved in the **primal**, its unknowns are just `w` and `b`, so its size barely depends on `n` at all.
+SMO is clearly superlinear: the Gram matrix alone is $n \times n$.
+The hard margin QP looks flat, and that is not an accident — solved in the **primal**, its unknowns are just $w$ and $b$, so its size barely depends on $n$ at all.
 In the dual it would have one variable per training point.
 The primal is cheap when the data is low-dimensional and plentiful; the dual is the only one that admits kernels.

 Prediction splits the same way.
-A linear model compresses its training set into a single vector and answers with one dot product.
-A kernel model keeps part of its training set forever and consults it every time — on the same data, prediction is several orders of magnitude slower.
+A linear model compresses its training set into a single vector and answers with one dot product, at cost $O(d)$.
+A kernel model keeps part of its training set forever and consults it every time, at cost $O(n_{SV} \cdot d)$ — on the same data, prediction is several orders of magnitude slower.

-What keeps that tractable is sparsity: only the support vectors are kept, a small fraction of the training set, and the right-hand panel shows their number growing far more slowly than `n`.
+What keeps that tractable is sparsity: only the support vectors are kept, a small fraction of the training set, and the right-hand panel shows their number growing far more slowly than $n$.
 This follows directly from the hinge loss being exactly zero beyond the margin, which forces most multipliers to zero.
 A kernelised logistic regression, whose loss never vanishes, would have to keep every single point.
 ---

 ## Running it